Vegetarian Shepherd’s Pie is a show-stopping dish featuring a delicious medley of vegetables, a flavorful gravy, and the best mashed potatoes on top.

 • 2 tablespoons tomato paste

-• 1 cup frozen sweet peas
+• 1 cup frozen peas

-• 1 cup frozen yellow corn
+• 1 cup corn

-• 1/2 teaspoon red wine vinegar
+• 1/2 teaspoon red wine vinegar optional

 Topping

-• 1/2 cup heavy cream (can use half and half)
+• 1/2 cup heavy cream or half-and-half

-• 1/2 cup sour cream (can use light or fat free)
+• 1/2 cup sour cream can use light or fat free

 • 6 tablespoons unsalted butter